Affordability and housing

 A place to call home

-• Introduce a rent cap as part of a comprehensive update of the Residential Tenancies Act
+• Complete a comprehensive update of the Residential Tenancies Act

 • Overhaul property tax to ensure stability and fairness.